Cactoidal/GodotRustEthers-rs/README.md

-# GDNative Implementation of Ethers-rs
+# GDNative Implementation of Ethers-rs Using Godot Rust

 **This guide is written for Godot 3.5.**